Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Turn on/off automatic mix ratios for tool 2.

 ### Notes

+If a G1 command for the tool provides just one E value, then the mix ratio defined by M567 will always be used.

 After turning off command G1 instructions must send as many E values as the tool has drives: G1 X20 E0.2:0.4:0.166:0.3